TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security.md

 ## Introduction

 Securing your APIs is one of the primary uses of Tyk API management solution.
-Out of the box the Gateway offers a lot of functionality for securing your APIs and the Gateway itself.
+Out of the box, the Gateway offers a lot of functionality for securing your APIs and the Gateway itself.

 This section outlines all of the security configurations and components that are available to you when securing your Tyk stack.